inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-6.md

     .export(fmt="csv")
 ```

-## 5. Visualize the benchmark results:
+## 5. Visualize the Benchmark Results

+Finally, the benchmark results are ready to be analyzed and visualized.
+In this step, we turn the raw CSV data into a more
+readable format, either as a table or a plot, to better understand the performance metrics.

 ### 5.1.
+Markdown Table:

+The first way to visualize the data is by converting the CSV into a Markdown table.
+This provides a clean, readable summary
-Markdown table: I used [this](https://tableconvert.com/csv-to-markdown) online tool to convert the CSV file into a Markdown table format.
+of the results, helping you compare different machine types side-by-side.
+You can use [this](https://tableconvert.com/csv-to-markdown) online tool to convert the CSV file into a Markdown table format.

 ```
 | machine_type    | estimated_computation_cost (US$) | computation_time (s) | task_id                   |